 to write the same code conceptually.β

-At this point, you may be wondering how could smoΞ» run operations that consume an indeterminate
+At this point, you may be wondering how could smoΞ» run operations that consume an indeterminate amount of memory.
+For example, you might want to combine strings or manage lists of arbitrary sizes.

 @include std.mem come into play.
-We start from touching on concepts

 memory your operating system uses to run your program, and the full extend of available memory.

-These provide memory allocation capabilities, but also grant you the ability to allocate more
+Those devices provide memory allocation capabilities, but also grant you the ability to allocate more

 Memory follows the same pattern as